arandomdev/DyldExtractor/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 1. iOS version
-2. DYLD target device and identifier, i.e iPhone X 11,2
+2. DYLD target device and identifier.
+Can be found on [ipsw.me](https://ipsw.me/), for example iPhone X 11,2.
 3. Terminal command to reproduce.

 **Additional context**